CrossFit Website Redesign

-Kicking off the inspiration phase, I helped conduct a heuristic analysis to evaluate the performance of CrossFit.com and the various subdomains operated by different departments.
-To gain a better understanding of the competitive landscape, I also researched other content-rich sites, comparing site-wide organization and function.
+Kicking off the inspiration phase, we conducted a heuristic analysis to evaluate the performance of CrossFit.com and the various subdomains operated by different departments.
+To understand the competitive landscape, we looked at other content-rich sites, comparing site-wide organization and function.

 Personas and Scenario Planning

-As insights emerged during this research phase, I identified the following user personas and their primary goals:
+As insights emerged during this research phase, we identified the following user personas and their primary goals:

 — All Personas: To access the Workout of the Day (WOD) and CrossFit media content